bjel223/Portfolio/C++ClientServer/README.txt

 -Ending the client connection will not close the server.
 -This implementation of the client/server utilizes sockets via winsock.
 This is because sys/socket.h seems to be a unix based thing and I only have windows machines.

--I feel I should mention that I did not feel as though this course prepared me for this activity much.
-Content covered in class had very limited if any actualy code implementation and labs were pretty much unrelated to this assignment.